Nikon EDG 8x42 review

 2. Diopter wheel hard to adjust with gloves, fickly diopter.
 As the diopter remains constant, this should not be a big issue.

-For my work as a filmmaker I almost exclusively use Japanese products, with Canon and Sony being incredibly innovative companies and delivering excellent and reliable products.
+For my work as a filmmaker I almost exclusively use Japanese products, with Canon, Panasonic, and Sony being incredibly innovative companies and delivering excellent and reliable products.
 Ironically, the EDG 8x42 took me by surprise, although I should have known Japanese manufacturers don´t go for second best in their top products.
-Unfortunately, the EDG lacks the subtle but wonderful high transmission sparkle and brightness that I love in the Leica Ultravid, but apart from that it improves on the Ultravid in all respects.
+Unfortunately, the EDG lacks the subtle but wonderful high transmission sparkle and brightness that I love in the Leica Ultravid, but apart from that it improves on the Ultravid in most respects.

 The EDG 8x42 is a phenomenal binocular.
 Many users should enjoy the fantastic views with great flare suppression, Nikon sharpness, and saturated colours combined with superb mechanics and handling.
 An exciting modern design that manages to combine almost all the qualities I love in a great binocular.
 The next version with boosted transmission could easily be the best 8x42 ever!
 I keep my fingers crossed.